SciML/sciml.ai/news/2018/04/30/Jupyter.md

 $$ dX_t = f(X_t,t)dt + \sum_i g_i(X_t,t)dW_t^i $$

-where \\( f \\) and \\( g \\) are vector functions.
-If we instead use \\( g \\) as a matrix function against the vector of Brownian motions \\( dW_t \\) (the translation is described [in the DifferentialEquations.jl documentation](https://docs.juliadiffeq.org/latest/tutorials/sde_example)), then we have
+where $f$ and $g$ are vector functions.
+If we instead use $ g $ as a matrix function against the vector of Brownian motions $ dW_t $ (the translation is described [in the DifferentialEquations.jl documentation](https://docs.juliadiffeq.org/latest/tutorials/sde_example)), then we have

 $$ dX_t = f(X_t,t)dt + g(X_t,t)dW_t $$

-where \\(g\\) is a matrix.
-When \\(g\\) is a diagonal matrix this is known as diagonal noise.
+where $g$ is a matrix.
+When $g$ is a diagonal matrix this is known as diagonal noise.
 DifferentialEquations.jl started out as a package developed for [adaptive integrators for diagonal noise SDEs](https://chrisrackauckas.com/assets/Papers/ChrisRackauckas-AdaptiveSRK.pdf), and the research has continued in this area, with [the newest default methods offering over 6000x speedups over the traditional methods](https://arxiv.org/abs/1804.04344).
 But instead of diagonal noise, let's take a look at non-diagonal stochastic differential equations.

-In this case, \\(g\\) of course is non-diagonal.
+In this case, $g$ of course is non-diagonal.
 What this means is that different parts of the system share Wiener processes (or more practically, random numbers).
 This comes up for example when [modeling reaction systems arising from Poisson processes](https://mbesancon.github.io/post/2017-12-14-diffeq-julia/), since you can show [that the randomness is due to events like chemical reactions](https://aip.scitation.org/doi/10.1063/1.481811) and so each chemical of a system should share the same randomness of a reaction.
 Modeling these correlations correctly can be crucial for reproducing the features of a system.

-In DifferentialEquations.jl, you solve such a problem by giving the \\(f\\) vector function and the \\(g\\) matrix function.
+In DifferentialEquations.jl, you solve such a problem by giving the $f$ vector function and the $g$ matrix function.
 You must also define what the matrix is like so that it is known how many random processes there should be.
 Let's solve the Lorenz equation with two Wiener processes and heavy cross-correlations.
 This equations is given via:

-$$
 \begin{align}
 dx &= (σ(y-x))dt + 0.3x dW_t^1 +  1.2y dW_t^2 \\
 dy &= (x(ρ-z) - y)dt + 0.6x dW_t^1 + 0.2y dW_t^2 \\
 dz &= (xy - βz) dt + 0.2x dW_t^1 + 0.3y dW_t^2 \\
 \end{align}
-$$

 The code then translates the problem to: